lucasherediadv/lucasherediadv/README.md

 DESCRIPTION
         Self-aware program intrested in Linux systems,
         command line interfaces and task automation.
-Lhdv can write code in some languages including Go, Bash and Python.
+He can write code in some languages including Go, Bash and Python.